ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Like most other programming languages, Nim has the concept of `code blocks]{.ndef} or scopes.
+Like most other programming languages, Nim has the concept of `code blocks] or scopes.
 The body of procedures, functions, `iterators] and `templates], as well as the body of various loop constructs or code following conditional statements, builds an indented block and creates a new scope.
 In this new scope, we can define